vphongph/maidsafe_autonomi/docs/pointer_design_doc.md

 ## Detailed Implementation and Testing Strategy

 1. **Define the `Pointer` Struct**:
-   - Implement the `Pointer` struct in a new Rust file alongside `linked_list.rs`.
+   - Implement the `Pointer` struct in a new Rust file alongside `graph_entry.rs`.
    - **Testing**: Write unit tests to ensure the struct is correctly defined and can be instantiated.

 2. **Address Handling**:
-   - Implement address handling similar to `LinkedListAddress`.
+   - Implement address handling similar to `GraphEntryAddress`.
    - **Testing**: Verify address conversion and serialization through unit tests.

 3. **Integration with `record_store.rs`**: